Tornadoes of 1982: May

 There were 329 tornadoes confirmed in the US in May and 14 fatalities.
 At the time, this set a record for the most tornadoes during the month of May.

 May 9-June 2

 Between May 9 and June 2, at least one tornado touched down each day across the United States in a prolonged tornado outbreak sequence, encompassing 312 tornadoes across four separate storm systems.

 On May 11, 41 people were injured by an F3 tornado on the southeast side of Altus, Oklahoma before another F3 tornado killed two people and injured 18 in Blair, Oklahoma.
 The worst day of the sequence was May 29, when a small, but deadly series of tornadoes touched down in Illinois, Missouri, and Indiana, with Marion, Illinois being the hardest hit.
 10 fatalities occurred there after the town took a direct hit from an F4 tornado.
 The outbreak also produced a F3 tornado affecting Conant, Illinois and several weaker tornadoes in the surrounding area.

 June

 There were 196 tornadoes confirmed in the US in June, resulting in four fatalities.

+June 2 (France)

+A brief but powerful EF4 tornado devastated the eastern portion of Levier, France.
+Five houses, a farm, and a sawmill were completely destroyed.
+Eight people were injured, but nobody was killed.